 Please make sure that the sender's address and (if possible) the recipient's address can receive e-mail.
-Otherwise undeliverable messages will be deleted.
+Otherwise undeliverable messages will be deleted after 7 days.

 Note for users of external mailserver: Port 25 is blocked from the KIT network to the outside to prevent the recurring mail from the SPAM to the outside.
-Quasi all operators of SMTP servers additionally offer Message Submission (Port 587 with STARTTLS) or SMTPS (Port 465 with TLS).
+Most operators of external SMTP servers additionally offer Message Submission (Port 587 with STARTTLS) or SMTPS (Port 465 with TLS).

 If you have any questions, please do not hesitate to contact mailhost-team∂scc.kit.edu.

 Compromised KIT accounts are regularly misused for mass sending of SPAM or phishing emails.
-In these cases, the mail servers of the SCC are temporally flagged on so-called blacklists as known senders of SPAM.
-External mail providers that are using these blacklists to help to determine SPAM emails will then decline to accept emails that have been sent from the flagged KIT mail servers.
-Some examples in the past for such external mail providers have been Yahoo, Gmail, and Hotmail.
+In these cases, the mail servers of the KIT are temporally flagged on so-called blacklists as known senders of SPAM.
+This may result that external mail providers using these lists will decline to accept mails from the black-listed KIT servers.
+Some examples in the past for such external providers have been Yahoo, Gmail and Hotmail.

 To alleviate this problem, rate limiting has been activated on the outgoing mail servers of the KIT.
 The rate limiting ensures that a sender can only send a certain amount of emails in a given time slot.
 If this threshold is exceeded, the outgoing mail servers will still accept the remaining emails from the sender, but they will be handled with a certain delay.

-The mail servers are closely monitored to adjust the rate limits if necessary or to determine if a sender should be added to the whitelist of the SCC for mass email sender.
+The mail servers are closely monitored to adjust the rate limits if necessary or to determine if a sender should be added to the SCC-whitelist for mass email sender.
 Further information is available from the mail-host team mailhost-team∂scc.kit.edu.